goldsborough/algs4/priority-queues/README.md

 Complete Tree: Perfectly balanced (no empty nodes on a level), except for bottom level.

 Property: Height of complete tree with *N* nodes is floor(lg N).
-Proof: Height only increass when N is a power of 2.
+Proof: Height only increases when N is a power of 2.

 Binary Heap: Array representation of a heap-ordered complete binary tree.